HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 Who Should Choose HubSpot?

-HubSpot makes the most sense if:
+HubSpot makes sense if:

 - You're planning to scale past 50 people.
-HubSpot's infrastructure and permissions are built for growth.
+HubSpot's infrastructure and permissions are built for real growth.
 You won't outgrow it quickly.

 Who Should Choose Freshsales?